 Piña Colada Biscotti A Tropical Delight

-We’ve come a long way from Anise or Vanilla flavored biscotti.
+We've come a long way from Anise or Vanilla flavored biscotti.
 The flavors now our countless and our tropical flavor of coconut, pineapple, and macadamia nut double-baked cookie recipe is a favorite.
 These Italian cookies are not overly sweet but they certainly satisfy those craving something sweet.
 They are a favorite with family and friends.
-Try them and see if they don’t become a favorite with you too.
+Try them and see if they don't become a favorite with you too.
+If you can't get enough of tropical flavors you've got to try Toasted Coconut Pineapple Delight.

 If you like this recipe, please consider giving it a five-star rating.